Manichaeism: The First Creation

+The Second Creation

 The Father of Greatness then began the Second Creation.
-He called to the Living Spirit, who then called to his sons and the Original Man, after which Call became a Manichaean deity proper.
-An answer — Answer — became another Manichaean deity, then went out from the Original Man into the World of Light.
+He emanated a being called the Living Spirit, who then called to his sons and the Original Man, after which Call became a Manichaean deity proper.
+An answer—Answer—became another Manichaean deity, then went out from the Original Man into the World of Light.
 The Mother of Life, the Living Spirit, and the latter's five sons began to create the universe from the bodies of the evil beings of the World of Darkness and the light they had swallowed.
 Ten heavens and eight earths were created, all consisting of various mixtures of the evil material beings from the World of Darkness and the swallowed light.
 The sun, moon, and stars were all created from light recovered from the World of Darkness.
-The waxing and waning of the moon are described as the "moon filling with light", which passed to the sun, then through the Milky Way, and eventually back to the World of Light.
+The waxing and waning of the moon are described as the "moon filling with light", which passes to the sun, then through the Milky Way, and eventually back to the World of Light.

-- The Third Creation/Seduction of the Archons
+The Third Creation/Seduction of the Archons

 Great demons (called archons in bar-Konai's account) were hung over the heavens, and the Father of Greatness began the Third Creation.
-The light was recovered from the material bodies of the evil beings and demons by causing them to become sexually aroused in greed toward beautiful images of the beings of light, such as the Third Messenger and the Virgins of Light.
+The light was recovered from the material bodies of evil beings and demons by arousing their greed with beautiful images of the beings of light, such as the Third Messenger and the Virgins of Light.
 In Augustine of Hippo's account of Mani's writings, the Virgins of Light recovered light from the female and male archons by taking on the forms of both "beardless boys" and "beautiful virgins."
-According to other sources, the myth included only one being (the Maiden of Light) with a transient or androgynous gender who performed the seduction, and in other versions there were multiple beings (shining warriors) which were sexless.
+According to other sources, including Al-Biruni's Kitab al-Hind and Ephrem the Syrian's Refutations of Mani, the myth included only one being (the Maiden of Light) with a transient or androgynous gender who performed the seduction, and in other versions there were multiple beings (shining warriors) which were sexless.

 However, as soon as the light was expelled from their bodies and fell to the earth (sometimes in the form of abortions: the source of fallen angels in the Manichaean myth), the evil beings continued to swallow up as much of it as they could to keep the light inside themselves.
 The evil beings swallowed vast quantities of light, copulated, and produced Adam and Eve.
 The Father of Greatness then sent Jesus the Splendour to awaken Adam and enlighten him to the true source of the light trapped in his material body.
-Adam and Eve, however, also copulated and produced more human beings, trapping the light in the bodies of humankind throughout human history.
+Adam and Eve, however, also copulated and produced more human beings, trapping the light in humankind's bodies throughout human history.
 The appearance of the Prophet Mani was another attempt by the World of Light to reveal to humanity the true source of the spiritual light imprisoned within their material bodies.